BreeeZe/rpos/README.md

 # rpos
 Node.js based ONVIF Camera/NVT service. (http://www.onvif.org)
-Runs on a range of operating systems that support NodeJS with special support for the Raspberry Pi Camera and Pan-Tilt HAT
+Runs on a range of operating systems that support NodeJS with special support for the Raspberry Pi, the Pi Camera and the Pimoroni Pan-Tilt HAT.

-#History
+## History
-The initial goal was to provide a Onvif Media service which is compatible with Synology Surveillance Station to allow the Pi to be used as a surveillance camera without the need for adding any custom camera files to your Synology NAS.
+The initial goal (by @BreeeZe) was to provide a Onvif Media service which was compatible with Synology Surveillance Station to allow the Pi to be used as a surveillance camera without the need for adding any custom camera files to your Synology NAS.
 First demo video @ https://youtu.be/ZcZbF4XOH7E

-The next goal (by @RogerHardiman) was to implement more of the Onvif standard so that RPOS could be used with a wide range of CCTV systems and with ONVIF Device Manager and ONVIF Device Tool.
-Additional ONVIF Soap commands were added including the PTZ Service with backend drivers that control the Raspberry Pi Pan-Tit HAT or emit various PTZ protocols including Pelco D.
+The next goal (by @RogerHardiman) was to implement more of the Onvif standard so that RPOS could be used with a wide range of CCTV systems and with ONVIF Device Manager and ONVIF Device Tool and to ensure SOAP messages were validated against the WSDL.
+Additional ONVIF Soap commands were added including the PTZ Service with backend drivers that control the Raspberry Pi Pan-Tit HAT made by Pimoroni or emit various PTZ protocols including Pelco D.

+## node-soap
 This version uses a patched version of the "node-soap" v0.80 library (https://github.com/vpulim/node-soap/releases/tag/v0.8.0) located @ https://github.com/BreeeZe/node-soap

-#Features:
+## Features:
+- ONVIF compatible Service to deliver live video to CCTV viewing software

-- Streams H264 video over rtsp from the Raspberry Pi's camera
+- Streams H264 video over rtsp from the Raspberry Pi's camera (hardware h264 encoding)
 - For other operating systems just run your own RTSP server for your video
-- Camera control (resolution and framerate) through Onvif
+- Pi Camera control (resolution and framerate) through Onvif
-- Set other camera options through a web interface.
+- Set other Pi camera options through a web interface.
 - Discoverable (WS-Discovery) on Pi/Linux
+- Supports Unicast (UDP/TDP) and Multicast using mpromonet's RTSP server
 - Works with ONVIF Device Manager (Windows) and ONVIF Device Tool (Linux)
 - Works with other CCTV Viewing Software that implements the Onvif standard
 - Implements PTZ service and controls the Pimononi Pan-Tilt HAT
 - Also emits PTZ commands as as Pelco D and Visca on a serial port (UART)
 - Implements Relay (digital output) function
-- Supports Unicast (UDP/TDP) and Multicast using mpromonet's RTSP server
-- Also runs on Mac and Windows and other Linux machines but you need to supply your own RTSP server.
-An exaple to use ffserver on the Mac is included.
+- On Mac and Windows and other Linux machines you need to run your own RTSP server.
+An exaple to use ffserver on the Mac with the Macbook Camera is included.

-#How to Install on a Raspberry Pi:
+## How to Install on a Raspberry Pi:

 STEP 1 - PI
   Run ‘rasps-config’ and enable the camera and reboot